Zayn Malik: 2017–2022: Icarus Falls and Nobody Is Listening

-2023–present: Room Under the Stairs
+2023–2025: Room Under the Stairs

 Billboard reported on 26 January 2023 that Malik signed a new management contract with United Talent Agency for "representation across music, film and television".
 In June of the same year, the publication further reported Malik had signed a new recording contract with Mercury Records, and was poised to release his first single under the label "very soon" that summer.
 Malik transitioned from his older pop sound to a newer R&B sound with his single "Love Like This", released on 21 July 2023.

-On 28 February 2024, American record producer Dave Cobb revealed that he was extensively working with Zayn on the latter's upcoming album in an interview with Rolling Stone, in which he said: "What got me about Zayn was his voice, you can hear love, loss, pain, triumph and humanity in it.
+On 28 February 2024, American record producer Dave Cobb revealed in an interview with Rolling Stone that he was extensively working with Malik on the latter's upcoming album, in which he said: "What got me about Zayn was his voice, you can hear love, loss, pain, triumph and humanity in it.
 I feel as if this record is removing the glass from his spirit directly to his fans.
 Zayn has really created his own universe on this record, he really has no fear and is speaking straight from his soul".
-Exactly a week later, in a teaser video, Zayn said: "I think the intention behind this album fully is for the listener to get more insight on me personally as a human being".
+Exactly a week later, in a teaser video, Malik said: "I think the intention behind this album fully is for the listener to get more insight on me personally as a human being".
 The album was announced along with its release date on 13 March 2024, and was released on 17 May 2024.
-Zayn released a 45 seconds teaser-trailer on 6 March 2024 and made the album available for pre-order.
-Zayn announced his first-ever solo live show at the O2 Shepherd's Bush Empire on 17 May in celebration of the release of Room Under the Stairs.
-He will be performing a selection of tracks from his new LP.
-Room Under the Stairs spawned three singles: lead single "What I Am", followed by "Alienated", and "Stardust" was released as the third single.
-Room Under the Stairs received generally favourable reception.
+Malik released a 45 second teaser-trailer on 6 March 2024 and made the album available for pre-order.
+Malik announced his first-ever solo live show at the O2 Shepherd's Bush Empire on 17 May in celebration of the release of Room Under the Stairs.
+He performed a selection of tracks from his new LP.
+Room Under the Stairs spawned three singles: lead single "What I Am", followed by "Alienated", and "Stardust".
+Room Under the Stairs received a generally favourable reception.
 The album debuted at number three on the UK Albums Chart, and also debuted at number fifteen on the US Billboard 200.

+On 23 November 2024, Malik embarked on the Stairway to the Sky Tour.
+The US leg was postponed due to the death of Liam Payne.
 In September 2025, a seven-date residency at Dolby Live in Paradise, Nevada, was announced.
-Produced by Live Nation and MGM Resorts International, it will be a "career-spanning" event, and will take place from 20 January to 31 January 2026.
+Produced by Live Nation and MGM Resorts International, it was described as a "career-spanning" event, and took place from 20 January to 31 January 2026.

+In September 2025, Malik released “Break Free,” a song for the video game Borderlands 4.
+In October 2025, Malik released "Eyes Closed", a collaboration with the K-pop artist Jisoo.
+The song was released via Warner Records.